 Google Reader Alternatives for Mobile

-Update: Looks like Feedly has been expecting the Google Reader shutdown for quite some time now, and they’ve been working on a project called “Normandy”, which will basically ensure you smooth transition from Google Reader to Feedly.
-Great move! < More info here.
+Update: Looks like Feedly has been expecting Google Reader to shut down for quite some time now, and they’ve been working on a project called “Normandy”, which will basically ensure your smooth transition from Google Reader to Feedly.
+Great move!

 One of the most popular RSS news feed aggregators for Android.
 Amazing UI, intelligent sorting – those are things I like.
 What I don’t like?
 Sometimes it runs sluggish, especially when there are several feeds.